TableCheck-Labs/euruko-2023-threads/README.md

 # Ruby Threads (and so can you!)

+Presenter: Johnny Shields, Founder & CTO, [TableCheck](https://careers.tablecheck.com)

 This project demonstrates the use of Ruby threads to perform data processing in parallel.
 It was presented as an "Unconference" talk at the [2023 Euruko Conference](https://2023.euruko.org/) in Vilnius, Lithuania.

-## Structure
+### Project structure

-- `/docs`: Contains the slides used in the presentation.
+- `/docs` Contains the slides used in the presentation.
-- `/exapmles`: The example code used in the presentation.
+- `/examples` The example code used in the presentation.
-- `/perf`: The benchmark code which proves the performance increase.
+- `/perf` The benchmark code which proves the performance increase.

-## Running the benchmarks
+### Running the benchmarks

 ```bash
 $> ruby perf/bm_producer_consumer.rb